-We will be taking part in the 2017 Gibunco Gibraltar International Literary Festival, talking on our new book ‘Gibraltar: The Greatest Siege in British History’.
+We will be launching the 2017 Gibunco Gibraltar International Literary Festival, as the first event of the festival, talking about our new book ‘Gibraltar: The Greatest Siege in British History’.
 This prestigious and popular festival takes place over four days, 16th to 19th November.
-The venues include the Garrison Library, which was founded in 1793 by John Drinkwater.
+The venues include the Garrison Library, which is where our talk will be held (at 10am on Thursday 16th).
+The library was founded in 1793 by John Drinkwater.
 He was in the 72nd Regiment throughout the Great Siege and afterwards published his detailed diary.
 See our Events page for further details of this and other talks we are giving.

 Talks and other events